 Similarly, one GM on Facebook told me he loves using mirrors in haunted houses, because he can show horrifying images of the past to his players.

 What are some other rules that make for great haunted house adventures?
 What are some of your favorite haunted houses from roleplaying history?
-Comment below or tweet me @SageThalcos
+Let me know in the comments below.

 Download the 17th century, haunted house adventure Thrusher Manor here: